sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

     },
 ```

 This field defines a region in inches relative to the anchor.
 Since the region overlaps the anchor, it uses `wordFilters` to remove the anchor text in the output.
-See the green box in the editor?
+See the green box representing the region in the editor?
 This box dynamically resizes as you adjust the region parameters (such as the Height and Start parameters), so you can visually tweak the region till you're satisfied.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_error_3.png)